KndaBimaa17/SEA-Salon/README.md

 - The contact section includes a form with fields for the user's name, email, and message, which are validated before submission.

 ---

-Feel free to adjust any sections or details as needed to better reflect the specifics of your project.